d-schneid/SOP/README.md

       - ./db-data:/var/lib/postgresql/data
 ```

-Run `docker-compose up -d` and navigate to `http://127.0.0.1` or your custom domain to see
+Run `docker compose up -d` and navigate to `http://127.0.0.1` or your custom domain to see
 the app.

 ---